Saaquib01/Capstone-Classification-Credit_Card_Default/README.md

 # Conclusion

-More credit card defualt for limit balance about 10000.
-It might mean that credit card might be too easy to be issued for people who have low credit scores.
-The variance of the default rate for limit balance over 500,000 NTD is higher than other range of limit balance.
-It is lower default rate for cardholders have higher education level.
-Moreover, the default rate for clients whose age over 60 was higher than mid age and young people.
-The best fit algorithm for predicting limit balance is bagging approach.
-The best fit algorithm for predicting whether a client default next month is classification tree.
+Increase in default rate for credit cards with limit balance of 10,000 NTD.

+High variance in default rate for cards with limit balance over 500,000 NTD.

+Lower default rate for cardholders with higher education level.

+Higher default rate for clients over 60 years of age.

+Best fit algorithms for predicting limit balance and default rate: Bagging approach and Classification tree, respectively.